ILIAD-ocean-twin/data_access_api/README.md

 Considering all the recognised scenarios, the API suite can contain:
 * fine grained access to observations based on the OGC Sensor Things API, optionally with STA+ extension for the Citizen Science
-* coverage representation of the observations and models outcomes based on the Environmental Data Retrieval API
+* aggregated representation like coverages  of the observations and models outcomes based on the Environmental Data Retrieval API in the CoverageJSON/NetCDF/Zarr formats
 * vector features representation based on OGC API Features that could represent locations, physical installations but also be an alternative observations representation consumable by wider range of client applications
 * catalog based on Records API/STAC with relevant extensions for metadata Description
 * services API based on the OGC API Processes and Application Package